AnitaYCheng/scalifap/src/courses/european-history.md

 ## Schedule
 ### Monday, Day 1
-- Introductions
-- Materials
+1. Introduction and Materials
-- Benefits/Challenges of Teaching AP®
+2. Benefits and Challenges of Teaching AP&reg;
+3. The AP&reg; Course and Exam at a Glance
-- Equity and Access
+4. Diversity and Inclusion and Equity and Access
-- Exam Format and Breakdown
-- The 7 Course Themes
-- Student Understanding
-- The Course Audit and Curricular Requirements
+5. The Course and Exam Description (CED)
-- Assessing Student Understanding and Brief Introduction to AP&reg; Classroom
-- Other resources

 ### Tuesday, Day 2
+1. AP&reg; Classroom and AP&reg; Daily Resources for Social Sciences
+2. Assessing Student Understanding: Formative v.
+Summative Assessments
+3. Strategies and Pedagogical Tools
     - My Course
     - Textbook Reading Strategies
     - Historical Thinking Skills and Reasoning Processes
+4. Pacing

 ### Wednesday, Day 3
+1. Strategies and Pedagogical Tools
+2. The Individualized Planning Report (IPR)
-- Analyzing Evidence
+3. Analyzing Historical Evidence
-- Working with Primary and Secondary Sources
-- Discussion Strategies
-- The Multiple Choice Questions
-- Teaching Writing
-- The SAQ
+4. Discussion of Sample SAQs and LEQs
+5. Constructing Historical Arguments: The LEQ

 ### Thursday, Day 4
-- The LEQ
-- The DBQ
+1. The DBQ and Rubric
-- The Return of Martin Guerre
-- Brainstorm—Concepts Hardest to Grasp

-### Friday, Day 5
-- The Return of Martin Guerre
+2. A Gallery Walk
-- Best Practices
+3. Best Practices